seedstack/website/content/docs/seed/manual/rest/restful-api.md

 # Manipulation of resources through representations

 Resources should be manipulated through representation.
-Meaning, you should not expose your resource directly because it will make refactoring impossible without breaking the clients.
+This means that you **should not** expose your resource (like a business object) directly because it will make refactoring impossible without breaking the clients.

 # Self-descriptive messages

-As the messages should be context free to respect the stateless constraint.
-Each message should embedded self descripting messaging.
+The messages should be context-free to respect the stateless constraint.
+Each message should embedded self-descripting messaging.
 For this the HTTP 1.1 specification defines a list of [HTTP verbs][7], [status codes][6], and [headers][2] to exchange metadata.
-For instance the following method specify that the HTTP verb is `POST`, it accepts the media type `application/json` and return `201` (Created).
+For instance the following JAX-RS method specify that the HTTP verb is `POST`, it accepts the media type `application/json` and return `201` (Created).

 ```